Point (typography): French points

 The Fournier point was established by Pierre Simon Fournier in 1737.
 The system of Fournier was based on a different French foot of c.
 298 mm.
 With the usual convention that 1 foot equals 12 inches, 1 inch (pouce) was divided into 12 lines (lignes) and 1 line was further divided into 6 typographic points (points typographiques).
-1 point Fournier = 0.0135 English inches.
+One Fournier point is about 0.0135 English inches.

 Fournier printed a reference scale of 144 points over two inches; however, it was too rough to accurately measure a single point.

+The Fournier point did not achieve lasting popularity despite being revived by the Monotype Corporation in 1927.
+It was still a standard in Belgium, in parts of Austria, and in Northern France at the beginning of the 20th century.
+In Belgium, the Fournier system was used until the 1970s and later.
+It was called the "mediaan"-system.